StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

         .save()
     ```

-   For python, run the following codes in `pyspark`:
+   For Python, run the following code snippet in `pyspark`:

    ```python
    from pyspark.sql import SparkSession